Birational geometry of moduli space of del Pezzo pairs: Introduction

-Recent developments in moduli theory provide many compactifications for moduli space of (polarised or lattice polarised) K3 surfaces from various aspects.
+Recent developments in moduli theory provide many compactifications for the moduli space of (polarized or lattice-polarized) K3 surfaces from various perspectives.
 For example, there are geometric invariant theoretical(GIT) compactifications by \cite{Shah80} \cite{Shah}.
-From the Hodge theoretical side, the Torelli theorem for K3 surfaces is a bridge to link the moduli space of K3 surfaces as a locally symmetric space.
-Then it turns out that there are many arithemtic compactifications for the moduli space of lattice polarised K3 surfaces, including Baily-Borel compactifications and Looijenga's semitoric compactifications \cite{Lo03}.
-Recently relying on the breakthrough in birational geometry and K\"ahler-Einstein geometry, the general moduli problems for constructing moduli space for log Fano varieties (see \cite{Xu21}) and varieties of general type (see \cite{kollar}) were solved.
-These works inspire the following results on compactifications of moduli spaces of K3 surfaces: \cite{ADL22} uses the theory of K-stability to provide a compactification for moduli spaces of quartic K3 surfaces.
-By constructing the recognizable divisor on a K3 surface, Alexeev-Engel \cite{AE21} views a polarised K3 surface as a KSBA stable pair and provide a modular compactification for moduli spaces of polarised K3 surfaces.
+On the Hodge-theoretic side, the Torelli theorem for K3 surfaces serves as a bridge to link the moduli space of K3 surfaces to a locally symmetric space.
+Then it turns out that there are many arithmetic compactifications for the moduli space of lattice-polarized K3 surfaces, including the Baily-Borel compactification and Looijenga's semitoric compactifications \cite{Lo03}.
+Recent breakthroughs in birational geometry and K\"ahler-Einstein geometry have led to general solutions for constructing moduli spaces of log Fano varieties (see \cite{Xu21}) and varieties of general type (see \cite{kollar}).
+These works inspire the following results on compactifications of moduli spaces of K3 surfaces: \cite{ADL22} uses K-stability theory to provide a compactification for moduli spaces of quartic K3 surfaces.
+By constructing a recognizable divisor on a K3 surface, Alexeev-Engel \cite{AE21} views a polarized K3 surface as a KSBA stable pair and provides a modular compactification for moduli spaces of polarized K3 surfaces.

-It is a natural question to compare these various compactifications and study what is the relation of these compactifications.
-Indeed, it has been suggested by Xu in the survey \cite[Question 10.9]{Xu21} to study the relation between the compactifications for moduli spaces of polarised K3 surfaces and compact K-moduli of Fano $3$-fold pairs.
-The relation of the GIT compactification and arithmetic compactification has been explored for moduli space of quartic K3 surfaces in a series of work by Laza-O'Grady \cite{LaO18ii} \cite{LO19} \cite{LaO18}, where they propose the Hasset-Keel-Looijenga(HKL) program for the moduli space of quartic K3 surfaces.
-They conjecture that HKL model defined in \cite{LO19} will interpolate the GIT compactification and Baily-Borel compactification for the moduli space of quartic K3 surfaces.
+It is a natural question to compare these various compactifications.
+For example, Prof. Xu suggested in\cite[Question 10.9]{Xu21} to study the relation between the compactifications for moduli spaces of polarized K3 surfaces and the compact K-moduli of Fano $3$-fold pairs.
+The relation between the GIT compactification and arithmetic compactification has been explored for the moduli space of quartic K3 surfaces in a series of work by Laza-O'Grady \cite{LaO18ii} \cite{LO19} \cite{LaO18}, where they propose the Hassett-Keel-Looijenga(HKL) program for the moduli space of quartic K3 surfaces, which is a highly nontrivial generalization of the well-known Hassett-Keel program for moduli space of stable curves $\overline{M}_g$.
+They conjecture that the HKL model defined in \cite{LO19} will interpolate the GIT compactification and the Baily-Borel compactification for the moduli space of quartic K3 surfaces.
 This is verified by \cite{ADL22}.